Sebo26/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command prints Hello,World in standard output,and moves to next line
+0.Command prints Hello,World in standard output,and moves to next line
+1. Script displays "(Ôo)'